 502.2-1.
-This law is adopted by the Oneida Business Committee by Resolution BC-03-27-13-B and shall be effective immediately.
+This law is adopted by the Oneida Business Committee by Resolution BC-03-27-13-B

 502.2-2.
-This law may be amended pursuant to the procedures set out in Tribal law by the Oneida Business Committee or the Oneida General Tribal Council.
+This law may be amended pursuant to the procedures set out in Tribal lawor repealed by the Oneida Business Committee and/or the Oneida General Tribal Council pursuant to the